nadjajovanovic/puppeteer-test-project/README.md

 To start the test use npm test

+## npm run dev

+To run both npm start and npm test use npm run dev

 ## Assumptions

 Assumptions I made during development is that sometimes the pages will take longer time to load and render, maybe due to low network connection or complexity of web page.
 Structure, content or behaviour of the target web page can be changed due to frequently updated web sites or dynamically generated content.
 Low network connection can impact on page loading and rendering.